 There are many benefits to having your family-get-together at your own place.
 If getting together with close friends and family is important to you and you don't want to miss out on the festivities, having them come to you is a great option.

 When you are in your own space, you're likely to feel more comfortable and at ease.
 Not to mention, your baby will feel the same way!

-You won't have to pack a bag full of baby and breastfeeding essentials with the risk of forgetting something important, you'll be able to check yourself out every once in a while to regroup and recover, and you will be able to nurse comfortably.
+You won't have to pack a bag full of baby and breastfeeding essentials with the risk of forgetting something important.
+You'll be able to check yourself out every once in a while to regroup and recover.
 The best part about hosting in your own home, is that you can put the baby down at normal nap and bed times.
 It doesn't get any better than that.

 5. Host Without Hosting

 Here's the deal.
 You shouldn't take on too much responsibility as the host when you have a baby on your hip/boob.
 If you do decide to have a holiday-get-together at your own home, make sure you get a lot of help.